Medically reviewed by Drugs.com. Last updated on Aug 13, 2020.

 Clostridium: Treatment of infections caused by Clostridium spp. when penicillin is contraindicated.

-Gram-negative infections: Treatment of infections caused by Escherichia coli, Enterobacter aerogenes, Shigella spp., Acinetobacter spp., Klebsiella spp., and Bacteroides spp.
+Gram-negative infections: Treatment of infections caused by Escherichia coli, Klebsiella aerogenes (formerly Enterobacter aerogenes), Shigella spp., Acinetobacter spp., Klebsiella spp., and Bacteroides spp.

 Listeriosis: Treatment of listeriosis due to Listeria monocytogenes when penicillin is contraindicated.